Transavia France: Ownership and structure

 Transavia France is a joint venture between Air France and Transavia of the Netherlands, both of which in turn are fully owned by Air France-KLM.
 Transavia is run as an independent operation, with both arms operating with an identical business model, website and image.

 Business trends

 The performance figures for the Transavia brand operations (Transavia and Transavia France) are reported within the published annual accounts of their ultimate parent, Air France-KLM.
 The financials for both parts of the brand are fully incorporated in the Air France-KLM accounts.

 Business model

 Transavia operates as a low-cost carrier and, as such, uses a single aircraft type (Boeing 737, to be replaced by the Airbus A320neo family) with a single class of cabin.
 The airline offers the "Assortment on Board" buy on board service offering food and drinks for purchase.

 Head office

-Transavia France is headquartered at Paris-Orly Airport in Paray Vieille Poste.
+Transavia France is headquartered at Paris-Orly Airport in Orly.